hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ===================================

-Because HAPI requires a single time column to be the first column, this requires each record (one row of data) to be associated with one time value (the first value in the row).
+Because HAPI requires a single time column to be the first column, this requires each record (one row of data) to be associated with one-time value (the first value in the row).
 This has implications for serving files with multiple time arrays in them.
-Supposed a file contains 1 second data, 3 second data, and 5 second data, all from the same measurement but averaged differently.
+Supposed a file contains 1-second data, 3-second data, and 5 second data, all from the same measurement but averaged differently.
 A HAPI server could expose this data, but not as a single dataset.
 To a HAPI server, each time resolution could be presented as a separate dataset, each with its own